 The downtown displays culminated at a water park where small fountains were illuminated in changing colors, digital videos were projected against buildings and bridges, and children’s games and carnival activities were offered.

-To many, the extravagant light festivals around town are reminiscent of Christmas in Las Vegas.
-Ironically, local stores also sell artificial Christmas trees flocked with fake snow, which we find funny as it has never snowed here and we moved to Medellín specifically to avoid the snow.
+Local stores also sell artificial Christmas trees flocked with fake snow, which we find funny as it has never snowed here and we moved to Medellín specifically to avoid the snow…

 Of course, Colombian families cherish the religious aspects of Christmas, as well.
 For example, on Dec.
 7, the Eve of the Immaculate Conception, Colombians celebrate the Day of the Little Candles (Día de Las Velitas).

 Candles are everywhere—in windows, on balconies and porches, along sidewalks and streets, and in parks and plazas.
 The candles honor the Virgin Mary and her immaculate conception of Jesus.

 Then, on Dec.
 8, many houses hang white flags with the image of the Virgin Mary outside all day.

 Churches in Medellín are packed on Christmas Eve and Day.
 Many chapels have multiple services throughout the day to accommodate the devout and the not-so-devout who only visit on Christmas.